Shicheng-Guo/samsa2/README.md

 ### New in version 2:
 * DIAMOND integration, allowing for SAMSA2 to be run without ever needing an MG-RAST account.
-* Option to annotate against custom databases (fasta files with stains you want to show).
+* Option to annotate against custom databases (`fasta files with stains you want to show`).
-* Better, more polished R scripts that can be executed from the command line.
 * PCA plots and other graphical outputs.
 * Filtering of ribosomes for even more speed.
-* And more!
 ### Dependencies

 SAMSA2 requires Python2 for aggregation scripts.
 Currently, this pipeline works mostly with Python3, although there may be some errors not yet caught.